 The following describes the basic floor-plan of a synagogue.
-The geography of synagogues varies greatly from place to place, so this article of necessity employs generalities that are often not true for specific synagogues.
-In addition to the synagogue “parts” described below, one distinguishing factor in Orthodox synagogues is the mehitzah –a curtain or other divider that separates men and women; in some Orthodox synagogues, women sit in an upstairs balcony, so there is no actual mehitzah.
-Reprinted with permission from The Second Jewish Catalog, edited by Sharon Strassfeld and Michael Strassfeld (Jewish Publication Society).
+The geography of synagogues varies greatly from place to place, so this article of necessity employs generalities that are not true for all synagogues.
+In addition to the synagogue “parts” described below, one distinguishing factor in Orthodox synagogues is the mehitzah – -a curtain or other divider that separates men and women; in some Orthodox synagogues, women sit in an upstairs balcony, so there is no actual mehitzah.

 Looking around the synagogue you will see the eastern wall, where the aron ha-kodesh (the holy ark) is located.
 The ark is the repository for the Torah scrolls when they are not in use.
 It also serves as the focus for one’s prayers.
 Above the ark is located the ner tamid–the eternal light–recalling the eternal light in the Temple (Exodus 27:20–21).

 Arks can be decorated in innumerable ways and come in many different sizes, shapes, and materials.
 The central part of the ark is a cabinet that contains the Torah scrolls.
 This usually has a parokhet — curtain — covering it.
 (Many Sephardic shuls do not have a parokhet.)
 The parokhet is often elaborately designed with many embellishments; some shuls have a special white parokhet used only for the High Holidays.
 Because the parokhet is considered holy, it is treated like any holy object–e.g., books, Torah scrolls, etc.–and is never discarded.
 [Instead, it is buried when no longer used.]